mozilla/bedrock/docs/php.rst

 moving to Python, so it's not worth the effort to literally merge all the PHP code together.

-The code of each site also dictated possible solutions.
+It's also important to still allow the mofo and moco codebases to be run individually.
+We don't want to suddenly break it for people who have it locally checked out (short-term wise).
+Finally, the code of each site also dictated possible solutions.
 There's a lot of edge cases in each site so need to make sure we don't break anything.

 Here's how the merge magic was implemented:

+**Short version:**

+* Checkout the mofo codebase under moco as the subdirectory *org*.
+* Redirect all mofo URLs to a PHP handler which loads those pages, do the same for thunderbird
+* Fix loading of images, css, and js by setting prefix config values and more rewrites
+* Merge .htaccess files into the moco codebase

+**Long version:**

-* Checkout the mofo codebase under moco as the subdirectory **org**.
+* Checkout the mofo codebase under moco as the subdirectory *org*.
  * Thunderbird is a folder under org, at /org/thunderbird
 * Generate a list of top-level folders in the org site and use Apache rewrites to `redirect all those URLs to a special php handler <https://github.com/jlongster/mozilla.com/blob/813aa578d7850f79d9f6b5274051f0f2175dd957/.htaccess#L805>`_